-- The RFG Network Code is in the pre-Comitology phase.
-A version of the text is being prepared by the Commission but no indication has been given of when it will be published. - A DECC-Ofgem GB stakeholder information session will take place on 28 October. - The RFG Network Code was not discussed further at this month's JESG.
+- The RFG Network Code remains in the pre-Comitology phase.
+A version of the text is being prepared by the Commission and, according to the latest information that they have provided, this is expected to be published in early 2014. - Subject to the publication of text, a DECC-Ofgem GB stakeholder workshop has been scheduled for 14 January 2014. - Though mentioned in reference during the ECCAF Update (Agenda Item 5), the detail of the RFG Network Code was not discussed further at this month's JESG.